 Submitted by Mid-Illinois Hematology & Oncology LTD

-For more information, you may contact Mid-Illinois Hematology & Oncology Associates, Ltd. 309-452-9701 or online at www.mihoaonline.org.
+For more information on any type of cancer, you may contact Mid-Illinois Hematology & Oncology Associates, Ltd. at 309-452-9701 or online at www.mihoaonline.org.
 They are an independent QOPI Certified practice located inside the Community Cancer Center at 407 E. Vernon Avenue in Normal.
 They also participate in many clinical trials related to cancer treatment.
-For information about clinical trials, you may contact Julia at 309-451-2207 or firstname.lastname@example.org.
+For information about clinical trials, you may contact Julia at 309-451-2207 or email@example.com.